Miguel Nóbrega

-Miguel Raimundo Nóbrega (born 17 April 2000) is a Portuguese professional footballer who plays as a defender for Rio Ave F.C. in Primeira Liga.
+Miguel Raimundo Nóbrega (born 17 April 2000) is a Portuguese professional footballer who plays as a defender for Primeira Liga club Vitória de Guimarães.

 Club career

 Born in Funchal, Nóbrega started his football career in the youth ranks of local club Marítimo in 2008 before moving to rivals Nacional two years later.
 He moved to Benfica in 2012 and made his professional debut with the club's reserve team in a LigaPro 1–1 home draw to Porto B on 5 May 2019.